Scaling Up Bayesian Uncertainty Quantification for Inverse Problems using Deep Neural Networks: Bayesian UQ for Inverse Problems: Calibration-Emulation-Sampling

-In this paper, we choose neural networks for emulation instead of GP used in \cite{Garbuno-Inigo_2020} for the computational efficiency and flexibility.
-Moreover, we extract gradients from the neural networks and apply gradient-based $\infty$-dimensional MCMC for sampling.
-AE is also adopted as a dimension reduction technique to further improve the efficiency of the original CES method.
+In this paper, we choose NN for emulation instead of GP (used in \cite{cleary2020}) for the computational efficiency and flexibility.
+Moreover, we extract the gradient evaluations directly from NN to implement gradient-based $\infty$-dimensional MCMC for sampling.
+We also adopt AE as a dimension reduction technique to further improve the efficiency of the original CES method \cite{cleary2020}.
 In the following, we review ensemble Kalman methods for calibration and $\infty$-dimensional MCMC algorithms for sampling.